 What happened at the Ascension of Jesus?

-The Ascension of Jesus is the Christian instructing that Christ truly withdrew from Earth by ascending into Heaven, within the sight of eleven of his apostles.
-According to the New Testament story, the Ascension happened on the 40th day including the resurrection.
+The Ascension of Jesus is the Christian instructing that Christ indeed withdrew from Earth by ascending into Heaven, within sight of eleven of his apostles.
+According to the New Testament story, the Ascension happened on the 40th day, including the resurrection.
 In the Christian practice, reflected in the significant Christian doctrines and confession booth proclamations, God commended Jesus after his death, raising him from the dead and taking more time to Heaven, where Jesus sat down at the right hand of God.

 At the Ascension moment of Jesus Chris,t the whole earth trembled, and the rising of Jesus is told in both Luke and Acts, a couple of works from the equivalent unknown author.
 In Luke 24:50: Jesus drives the eleven leftover pupils to Bethany, a town on the Mount of Olives, and educates them to stay in Jerusalem until the approaching of the Holy Spirit: “And now it happened, while he favored them, he just separated from them and was conveyed up into paradise.
-Also, they venerated him, and got back to Jerusalem with extraordinary euphoria.”
+Also, they revered him and returned to Jerusalem with extraordinary euphoria.”